Here I try to explore the various options for a logically feasible Exodus.

 The same can be shown for other tribes' descendants.
 For example, in 1 Chronicles 7:14-15 we are told that Zelophehad is a son of Manasseh.
 His daughters pleaded with Moses near the end of the 40 years of Wandering to have some of their father's inheritance as he had no male children (Num.
 27:1-11).
 This means Zelophehad had recently passed away.
 He couldn't have been much older than 40, the average age of the servant class in Egypt.
 Since he's the second son of Manasseh, Manasseh would've been no more than 25-30.
 Joseph is around the same age when he has Manasseh, so again we confirm our alternate hypothesis of a 50-60 year gap between Jacob's Entry and Moses' birth.
 Overall, this suggests that the number of Israelites was originally far fewer in Scripture.

-But some things used natural resources.
+Also some things used natural resources.
 The water for flocks and humans was frequently depleted.
-Overgrazing would've been a huge issue.
-In addition to this, it's noted that they went to the lavatory outside the camp - this would've been quite a walk for those near the middle (a good 20+ miles), unless each clan from each tribe had its own perimeters.
+Overgrazing would've been a huge issue (perhaps God regrew the grass quickly?
+But even then, like Greece's coasts, the landscape changes).
+In addition to this, it's noted that they went to the lavatory outside the camp.
+Aside from evidence that would've been left behind such as countless dug holes, this would've been quite a walk for those near the middle (a good 20+ miles).
+Perhaps each clan from each tribe had its own perimeters.
 But the narrative seems to suggest the entire camp is meant.
+One could suppose it is generalizing for brevity's sake, as it does in some places versus others.
 If they weren't arranged in a circle, but a very long rectangle, or a diagonal of rectangles for each tribe/clan this could perhaps work.
-But this would stretch even longer than 20 miles, and I don't think is very realistic.
-Also Balaam was able to see all of Israel from the mountain top, but I'm not sure if one could use this to say he couldn't see them all in the valley, or that he must've been in full view of absolutely everyone.
-Nevertheless, this is just one implausible consideration for 2.4 million Israelites.
+But this would stretch even longer than 20 miles, and I don't think is very realistic as a layout.

 A joke has it that if the number of Israelites were lined up, the line would stretch over 100 miles!
 The math is quite true on this one: if we give about 3 feet of legroom, estimate that around 25% would've been too young to walk so would be carried, we have 1.8 million Israelites stretching to 5.4 million feet (1000 miles)!
 Even if we made the line 10 rows deep, this is still 100 miles.
 Add to this cattle and whatever equipment they would've carried such as tents, and the Pharaoh would've not only caught up with them at the Red Sea - he would've been stuck in traffic with the Hebrews!